 7. Bigger profits.
 As a result of the benefits above, inclusive tech companies make more money.

 8. Ethics.
-While it’s far from the only benefit, morality is an important consideration for many businesses.
+We consider this one to be the most important of all!
+While it’s far from the only benefit, morality is still a consideration for many businesses.
 Just because a business makes money doesn’t mean it can’t also be a force for good.
 Ensuring that no class of people is unfairly excluded from the workplace is a positive, achievable goal.

 A diverse tech workplace may not happen overnight.
 It starts with the hiring process, and also requires focusing on inclusion during daily work life.
 But if you put in a little effort, it can give you all of the benefits above and more.
 Increasing company culture and bottom line at the same time?
 It may just be the easiest business decision you’ve made yet.